hashinami46/sakamichi-app-ts-cli/README.md

 ```

 ### 🎮 Sakukoi & Hinakoi
+If you wanna convert the assets directly from local, just simply copy the data from app folder in `android/data/<sakukoi or hinakoi folder>` to `.temp/<Sakukoi or Hinakoi>/<card or movie>`. \
 Because of the difficult of obtaining the catalog, I decided to put the latest catalog in gdrive folder.
-Please download the latest only!. \
+Please download the latest only! \
-If you wanna convert the assets directly from local, just simply copy the data from app folder in `android/data/<sakukoi or hinakoi folder>` to `.temp/<Sakukoi or Hinakoi>/<card or movie>`
 [SAKUHINA_CATALOG](https://drive.google.com/drive/folders/1OuEQk4pZH3N5ReRrSbQFMcMUimPSp5V6)
 - **Card & Movie**
 ```